Zach Parker: Professional career

 Parker made his professional debut on 11 July 2015 against Lewis van Poetsch at the Chase Leisure Centre in Cannock, Staffordshire, winning via fourth-round technical knockout (TKO).

 After winning his first 16 fights, 11 by stoppage, he faced Darryll Williams on 3 November 2018 for the vacant British super-middleweight title at The SSE Hydro in Glasgow, Scotland, on the undercard of the World Boxing Super Series super lightweight quarter-final fight between Josh Taylor and Ryan Martin.
 Parker won the fight via split decision with two judges scoring the bout 117–112 and 115–114 in favour of Parker and the third scoring it 115–113 to Williams.
 After suffering a dislocated left shoulder and torn rotator cuff in the second round, Parker boxed from the southpaw stance, one handed, behind the right jab to secure a highly controversial split decision win which many believed should have been given to Williams.

+Parker lost to Joshua Buatsi by majority decision over 10 rounds at Co-op Live Arena in Manchester on 1 November 2025.
+Two of the ringside judges scored the bout 96–94 for his opponent, while the third had it a 95–95 draw.